olajideokiki-pilot/geodev-lab-project/README.md

 Which wards in Ikeja Local Governments are more than 3km from a police station?

 Built over twelve months with GeoDev Lab Africa, Cohort One.
-See project brief for the full brief.
+See project-brief.md for the full brief.